-Many people contact California harassment lawyers like Mr. Robertson for a free-consultation and claim that they have been subjected to sexual harassment at work.
-One of the first questions our attorneys will ask you is if you ever complained about or objected to the offending conduct.
+Many people contact sexual harassment lawyers like Mr. Robertson for a free-consultation and claim that they have been subjected to sexual harassment at work.
+One of the first questions our employment attorney will ask you is if you ever complained about or objected to the offending conduct.
 Many employees fear confronting the issue because they believe they will be retaliated against.
 This is understandable but it does not help your case.
 Read below for some quick tips on how to confront your boss or employer regarding sexual harassment.

-Harassment Attorney – Confronting the Company
+Confronting the Company

 When confronting sexual harassment there are three critical steps the employee should follow:

 - Record the harassment in writing as soon as possible.

 Make your objection to the offending conduct known to someone at the company who is important.
 You still have a claim even if you do not object, but objecting is the right thing to do and it helps your case legally.
 Date all of your objections, reports, and records.

 Report the offending conduct to human resources, another supervisor, or someone in the company that is in a position of authority to either investigate or initiate an investigation about the sexual harassment.
 Keep all evidence of the sexual harassment such as emails, text messages, and voicemails.
 Ideally, you should make some formal record at work concerning the sexual harassment and your complaint.
 Individually you should also maintain a journal concerning the experience.

 Failing to Report Sexual Harassment | A Lawyers Perspective

 Sexual harassment in the workplace does not go away unless it is dealt with appropriately.
 Every employee should be aware of what sexual harassment is, and should be alert to its presence in the workplace, and not be afraid to take action to resolve it if it is present.
 Companies are liable if they know about sexual harassment and fail to take reasonable steps necessary to prevent it from occurring in the future.